syntaqx/puzzles/README.md

-# Codewars
+# Puzzles

-Solutions to katas (coding puzzles) at [Codewars](https://www.codewars.com).
+Solutions to various puzzle projects.

-If you're a Codewars user, the solutions here may spoil your experience on the site.
-I advise against reading code for katas you haven't already solved.
+If you're participating in any of these projects, the solutions here may spoil your experience.
+I advise against reading code for anything you haven't already solved.

-Directories are sorted by language and Kyu/difficulty (1 being hardest, 8 being easiest).